cyberark/cyberark-conjur-cli/sdk_refactor_design_proposal.md

 ### Limitations in current SDK Flow

-This section will be divided according to the three areas in the code that need to most attention (Client, Api, and Commands).
+This section will be divided according to the three areas in the code that need the most attention (Client, Api, and Commands).
 In each section, I will outline their limitations, the consequences of their limitations, and provide a proposal for how to address them.

 ##### Client constructor